scilus/tractoflow_documentation/source/pipeline/launch.rst

     nextflow run tractoflow -r 2.4.3 --input input_folder -with-singularity singularity_name.sif -resume

-To launch on multiple nodes, you must to use the MPI option that use Ignite executor.
+To launch on multiple nodes, you must use the MPI option that use Ignite executor.
 The following example use 2 nodes with 32 threads on each nodes.
-The follwing lines must be saved in ``.sh`` file (e.g. ``cmd.sh``) to be executed with ``sbatch``.
+The following lines must be saved in ``.sh`` file (e.g. ``cmd.sh``) to be executed with ``sbatch``.

 ::